Buying VS Renting in Chicago [2020: Final Verdict]

-If you’re dealing with high rent dues, paying mortgage payments sound like a financially better option.
+If you’re dealing with high rent dues, making mortgage payments can be a better financial option.

-However, if your home is an expensive area, you may not be able to afford the home itself.
-It could potentially strip yourself out of savings and leave with nothing left over for other daily or maintenance needs.
+However, if the home you want is in an expensive area, you may not be able to maintain a mortgage.
+It could potentially strip you of your hard-earned savings and leave you with nothing left over for other necessities.

 How long do I plan to live there?

 Not only do you need to plan your financial future, but your living situation as well.

 If you plan to buy a home, the longer you live there, the better of an investment it will be.

 Do you see yourself living in that area for several years?